tanya-jp/SharedMemTPG/README.md

 ```

 ### 4. Run an experiment
 The folder tpg/classic_control_example contains scripts to evolve policies for classic control tasks.
-It's possible to reproduce all experiments from this [paper](https://rdcu.be/czd3s).
 Parameters are set in parameters.txt.
 The default settings will evolve a policy for the [CartPole](https://gymnasium.farama.org/environments/classic_control/cart_pole/) task.

 To run an experiment using 4 parallel MPI processes, make tpg/classic_control_example your working directory and run:
 ```